westminsterabi/organized-labor-primer/_posts/2019-06-01-definitions.md

 ## Closed shop
 A place of employment where all employees must belong to a union.
 Closed shops are illegal in the United States.
 In many contracts, however, non-union employees will pay an "agency" fee, since they also benefit from the bargaining done by the union.

+## Scab
+A perjorative term referring to anyone who crosses a picket line during a strike, including union members, non-union members, and workers hired to replace striking workers.